The Simplicity of Physical Laws: Introduction

-Recent works in the foundations of physics and the metaphysics of laws have provided new case studies that call for a more systematic look on the methodological principles required for upholding nomic realism.
-I offer this framework as a lens to think about various commitments of nomic realism in a more unified way.
-This might not be the only lens possible, but it has a number of features that would be attractive to nomic realists.
-For one thing, simplicity is recognized as an important theoretical virtue in scientific practice \citep{schindler2022theoretical}, and it is one principle that nomic realists may already endorse.
+Recent work in the foundations of physics and the metaphysics of laws offers new case studies that highlight the need for a systematic treatment of the methodological principles underpinning nomic realism.
+This paper presents such a framework.
+This may not be the only approach possible, but it has a number of features attractive to nomic realists.
+For one thing, simplicity is recognized as an important theoretical virtue in scientific practice \citep{schindler2022theoretical}, and it is one principle that nomic realists often explicitly endorse.
 Its theoretical benefits, as I hope to show, justify the cost of the posit.
-Although this will not convince nomic anti-realists, they may still find this framework useful for understanding a position they ultimately reject.
+Although the discussion here is not meant to convince nomic anti-realists, they may still find it useful for understanding a position they ultimately reject.

 Here is the plan.
-First, I clarify nomic realism and its metaphysical and epistemological commitments.
-I illustrate the epistemic gap by working through three algorithms for generating empirical equivalents.
-I introduce the principle of nomic simplicity as a tie-breaker and show how it solves the problem of coherence.
-Next, I examine five additional applications of the principle of simplicity: induction, symmetries, dynamics, determinism, and explanation.
-The upshot is that simplicity may be more fundamental than many methodological principles we already accept.
-The applications suggest that the principle is best taken as a fundamental yet vague epistemic principle.
-The analysis clarifies why Humeanism has no epistemic advantage over non-Humeanism with respect to our epistemic access to physical laws.
+First, I clarify nomic realism and its metaphysical and epistemological commitments, illustrating the epistemic gap with three algorithms for generating empirical equivalent theories.
+I introduce the principle of nomic simplicity as a tie-breaker and show how it resolves the problem of coherence.
+Next, I examine five further applications of the principle---induction, symmetries, dynamics, determinism, and explanation---arguing that simplicity plays a more fundamental role than many widely accepted methodological assumptions.
+Finally, I suggest that the principle is best understood as a fundamental yet vague epistemic guide and clarify why Humeanism holds no epistemic advantage over non-Humeanism in our access to physical laws.